 Date:

-Finding Based on Review of PTI [Month Year] Performance Report:
+Overall Finding

+The CSC completed review of the [Month Year] PTI Performance Report and finds that PTI’s performance for the month was:

 [Excellent - PTI met all service level agreements for the month of [Month Year].]

 [Satisfactory - PTI met the service level agreement for [%] of defined metrics.
 Missed service level agreements were satisfactorily explained and the CSC has determined that these exceptions were no cause for concern.
-No persistent problems were identified and no further action is needed.]
+No persistent problems were identified and no further action is needed.

+Missed service level agreements that were satisfactorily explained and is not an indication of a persistent issue:

+[listing of missed SLAs]]

 [Need Improvement - Performance needs improvement due to a) severe degradation in meeting SLAs from previous months, b) a trend in complaints that indicate a persistent issue to be resolved, and c) a negative trend in compliance to SLAs over several months.]

+Metrics that the CSC is tracking closely

+Below are metrics that is not yet cause for concern, but the CSC is tracking closely to assess whether there are indications of a persistent issue:

+[listing of metrics]

+Service Level Agreement(s) that the CSC is considering or recommending be adjusted